The Western district of the Methodist church has elected an openly gay bishop despite the denomination's ban on same-sex relationships.

 "For this cause God gave them up unto vile affections: for even their women did change the natural use into that which is against nature:" Romans 1:26 (KJV)

 EDITOR'S NOTE: How far will the wheels come off the bus in the end times?
 All the way off.
 Not only does the Bible not allow for female pastors, it also does not allow for gay "christians" either.
 So the stone-cold and spiritually dead Methodist church just got a little stonier and a little colder with their election of a lesbian bishop.
-You are looking at the church Jesus said in Revelation 3 would be the last church before the time of the Rapture
+You are looking at the church Jesus said in Revelation 3 would be the last church before the time of the Rapture.

-The Rev. Karen Oliveto was elected late Friday night at a meeting in Scottsdale, Arizona, of the church's Western Jurisdiction.
-Oliveto is pastor of Glide Memorial United Methodist Church in San Francisco.
+Glide Memorial United Methodist Church in San Francisco.
 She is the first openly gay bishop in the 12.7 million-member denomination.

-The United Methodist Church is deeply divided over LGBT rights.
+United Methodist Church is deeply divided over LGBT rights.
 Church law says same-gender relationships are "incompatible with Christian teaching."
 But several regional districts are openly defying the prohibition by appointing gay clergy and allowing same-sex weddings in churches.
 Some instances have led to trials under the church legal system.

 Oliveto's election could draw complaints that will prompt a review under church law.